NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Might Guy](/assets/images/changelog/guy.png)

+- Health unchanged at 230
+- Guard unchanged at 1840
 - 5B has more lift
 - 5B(B) has one frame added to the animation to prevent 5BB infinite
 - 5BB(B)